Connect with us

 Brain tumors are cognitive parasites – how brain cancer hijacks neural circuits and causes cognitive decline

-Gliomas can form connections with distant of the brain, exploiting them for their own spread and growth.
+Gliomas can form connections with distant areas of the brain, exploiting them for their own spread and growth.

 Andriy Onufriyenko/Moment via Getty Images